Awango in Indonesia: Bridging the Gap, Bringing the Light

 Bringing Lights to Remote Areas

-As a new venture bringing fresh ideas, the implementation of Awango project in Indonesia faces many challenges.
-First, the human resources for the project.
-Despite small in number, TATS Indonesia team has a target of selling 27,000 lamps per year.
-Second, shifting public’s paradigm.
-Many Indonesians prefer to pay a small amount of money for their energy consumption.
-That’s why they prefer to buy kerosene fueled lamp, which costs less compared to solar lamp.
-What they don’t take into calculation is that, although they spend less money on the lamp, they spend more on the kerosene.
-People also tend to ignore the fact that the costly kerosene is much less environmentally friendly while the abundant solar power is free and harmless to the Mother Earth.
+As a new venture bringing fresh ideas, the implementation of the Awango project in Indonesia faces many challenges.
+First, the human resources for the project; despite its small number of people, the TATS Indonesia team has a target of selling 27,000 lamps per year.
+Second, shifting public’s paradigm; many Indonesians prefer to pay a small amount of money for their energy consumption.
+That’s why they prefer to buy kerosene fueled lamps, which cost less compared to solar lamps.
+What they don’t take into account is that, although they spend less money on the lamp, they spend more on the kerosene.
+People also tend to ignore the fact that the costly kerosene is much less environmentally friendly, while the abundant solar power is free and harmless to the planet.

-There is an Indonesian saying “tak kenal maka tak sayang” or “you can’t love what you don’t know.”
-When people start using solar lamp for emergency or daily use, there is a shift not only in their behavior but also their perspective.
-Educating people and raising public awareness of the benefit of solar energy is therefore the more sustainable way to get people on board the solar energy train and to help them using a better energy.
+There is an Indonesian saying “tak kenal maka tak sayang”, which means “you can’t love what you don’t know.”
+When people start using solar lamps for emergency or daily use, there will be a shift not only in their behavior but also their perspective.
+Educating people and raising public awareness of the benefit of solar energy is therefore the more sustainable way to get people on board the solar energy train and help them use a better energy.

 Getting More on Board

-At present, TATS Indonesia aims to expand its market to other group of potential customers.
-The company would like to broaden the users of renewable energy not only to people without access to electricity who live in remote areas, but also to those who have already enjoyed electricity in daily basis, especially urban middle class.
+At present, TATS Indonesia is aiming to expand its market to other groups of potential customers.
+The company would like to broaden the use of renewable energy not only to people without access to electricity who live in remote areas, but also to those who already enjoy electricity on a daily basis, especially the urban middle class.
 “We would like to ride on the current wave of environmental awareness campaigns, such as Go Green, Save Energy, and Earth Hour,” said Joedo Koesoemo, the Director of TATS Indonesia.
-“By increasing public awareness on environmental issues, we can throw one stone and kills two birds.
+“By increasing public awareness on environmental issues, we can throw one stone and kill two birds.
 This is our little contribution to make our planet a better and more sustainable place to live in.”

-In order to reach this new potential customers, TATS Indonesia is approaching modern markets and retail chains to sell its products, such as Depo Bangunan and Mitra 10.
+In order to reach these new potential customers, TATS Indonesia is approaching modern markets and retail chains to sell its products, such as Depo Bangunan and Mitra 10.
 These chain stores are located in big cities.
-The company is finishing an agreement with Pertamina and our sister company Total Oil Indonesia to sell solar lamps in their respective gas station stores.
+The company is concluding an agreement with Pertamina and our sister company Total Oil Indonesia to sell solar lamps in their respective gas station stores.
 We expect to have an agreement with Bonjour signed in early June,” Joedo confirmed.
 If everything goes as planned, customers could expect to find solar lamps on display at these stores by the end of June.
-So, the next time you go Bonjour, do not forget to pick up your solar lamp and make your own contribution to the preservation of our Mother Earth.
+So, the next time you go Bonjour, do not forget to pick up your solar lamp and make your own contribution to saving our planet.